fpvandoorn/lean2/hott/init/init.md

 The files in this folder are required by low-level operations, and are always imported by default.
-You can suppress this behavior by beginning a file with the keyword "prelude".
+You can suppress this behavior by Proof.ning a file with the keyword "prelude".

 Syntax declarations: